AmpliconSuite/AmpliconClassifier/README.md

 #### Amplicon bed files, annotated cycles, and SV summaries
 Additionally, there are three directories  created by `amplicon_classifier.py`.
 They are
 - `[prefix]_classification_bed_files/`, which contains bed files of the regions classified into each feature.
 May contain bed files marked `unknown` if the region could not be confidently assigned.
-  - Chromoauxesis-positive amplicons are reported as a numbered feature, e.g. `sample_amplicon1_chromoauxesis_1_intervals.bed`.
+  - FAN-positive amplicons are reported as a numbered feature, e.g. `sample_amplicon1_FAN_1_intervals.bed`.
   - The bed files report genomic intervals using a [0-based, half-open counting system](https://genome-blog.soe.ucsc.edu/blog/2016/12/12/the-ucsc-genome-browser-coordinate-counting-systems/).
 This is the same system used by the UCSC genome browser.
   - By contrast, AmpliconArchitect's graph and cycles files report genomic coordinates using a 0-based, fully closed counting system.
 This means that intervals reported by AC will contain one additional base on the second coordinate, which is not part of the amplicon (half-open).
   - Intervals reported in these bed files do not represent the structure of ecDNA, and may face limitations related to missing SVs or inexactly refined amplicon endpoints (a limitation of short-reads).